 The No Tears Suite was written in honor of unity on the 60th anniversary of the Little Rock Central High School Crisis.

-A special reading and discussion at Ron Robinson Theater featuring Silas House, author of Southernmost.
-Moderating the discussion is OA contributor and editor-in-chief at Sibling Rivalry Press, Seth Pennington.
+A special reading and discussion at Ron Robinson Theater featuring Beth Macy, author of Dopesick, Factory Man, and Truevine.
+Moderating the discussion is Dr. Angela L. Scott, a professor at UAMS College of Medicine.

 “It is as if, just by listening to him, a person is taken into his confidence.
 That trust—the negligible distance between what Moreland feels and what he sings—can create a beguiling intimacy.
 He is confessing, but expects no absolution.”